Deutsche Bank under scrutiny in gold price-fixing probe - FT

-German banking regulator Bafin has demanded documents from Deutsche Bank (DBKGn.DE) as part of a probe into suspected manipulation of benchmark gold and silver prices by banks, the Financial Times reported, citing sources.
+Dec 13 German banking regulator Bafin has demanded documents from Deutsche Bank as part of a probe into suspected manipulation of benchmark gold and silver prices by banks, the Financial Times reported, citing sources.

-Bafin has interrogated the bank's staff during several on-site inspections over the past few months, the newspaper said on its website, citing people familiar with the matter.(link.reuters.com/xem45v)
+Bafin has interrogated the bank's staff during several on-site inspections over the past few months, the newspaper said on its website, citing people familiar with the matter.()

-Currently, gold fixing happens twice a day by teleconference with five banks: Deutsche Bank, Bank of Nova Scotia-ScotiaMocatta (BNS.TO), Barclays Bank Plc (BARC.L), HSBC Bank USA, NA and Société Générale (SOGN.PA).
+Currently, gold fixing happens twice a day by teleconference with five banks: Deutsche Bank, Bank of Nova Scotia-ScotiaMocatta, Barclays Bank Plc, HSBC Bank USA, NA and Société Générale.
 The fixings are used to determine prices globally.

 Deutsche Bank is also one of three banks that take part in the equivalent process for silver.